-With that, real estate investors often choose to leverage the financing options available through owner-occupied financing.
-As a new real estate investor, you may choose to pursue an owner-occupied property that will allow you to produce a rental income.
+Real estate investors often choose to leverage the financing options available through owner-occupied financing.
+As a new real estate investor, you may choose to pursue an owner-occupied property that will allow you to produce rental income.

-For example, many choose to dive into real estate investing with an owner-occupied multi-family property.
-With this choice, the real estate investor can live in one unit and rent out the others.
+For example, many choose to dive into real estate investing for the first time with an owner-occupied multi-family property.
+This allows the real estate investor to live in one unit and rent out the others.
 Plus, they can take advantage of more accessible financing options to start building their investment portfolio.

 The Advantages And Disadvantages Of Owner-Occupied Rentals

 As with all investments, there are some advantages and disadvantages to consider with owner-occupied properties.
 Here’s a closer look.